nicokorn/STM32F1XX_WS2812B/README.md

 A Timer is used in which 3 DMA transfer are triggered used to write data to the gpio's on which the stripes are connected to.
 This 3 DMA transfer are triggered as following:
 First trigger is on each period.
-It set all gpios to high.
+It sets all gpios to high.
 Second trigger is on the first capture compare event on the 8th tick/pulse.
 The GPIOS are set accordingly if the bit for the ws2812b shall be a 1 or a 0 in the output buffer "WS2812_Buffer".